Incremental and Modular Context-sensitive Analysis: Introduction and motivation

 \section{Introduction and motivation}

-\secend Large real-life programs typically have a complex structure combining a number of modules with system libraries.
-Context-sensitive global analysis of such large code bases can be expensive, which is specially problematic in interactive uses of analyzers.
-An example is detecting and reporting bugs as the program is being edited, by running the analysis in the background at small intervals, e.g., each time a set of changes is made, when a file is saved, when a commit is made on the version control system, etc. In large programs, triggering a complete reanalysis for each such change set is often too costly.
-Other potential scenarios include reanalyzing after some source-to-source transformations and/or optimizations, or updating analysis results during dynamic program modifications (at run time).
-A key observation is that very often changes in the program are small and isolated inside a small number of components.
+\secend Large, real-life programs typically have a complex structure combining a number of modules with system libraries.
+Context-sensitive global analysis of such large code bases can be expensive, and this can be specially problematic in interactive uses of analyzers.
+An example is detecting and reporting bugs as the program is being edited, by running the analysis in the background at small intervals, e.g., each time a set of changes is made, when a file is saved, or when a commit is made in the version control system.
+Other such scenarios include reanalyzing after performing source-to-source transformations and/or optimizations, or updating analysis results after dynamic program modifications (reanalysis at run time).
+In these scenarios, triggering a complete reanalysis for each change set is often too costly for larger programs.
+However, a key observation is that very often changes in the program are small and isolated inside a small number of components.
 Ideally this characteristic can be taken advantage of to reduce the cost of re-analysis in two ways: reusing as much information as possible from previous analyses, and avoiding the maintenance of analysis information for unaffected components.